United States women's national soccer team pay discrimination claim: 2017: Restructuring the United States Women’s National Team Players Association

-2019 gender discrimination lawsuit
+Gender discrimination lawsuit

+2019

-In March 2019, all 28 players on the U.S. women's national soccer team roster filed a gender discrimination lawsuit against the United States Soccer Federation in the United States District Court in Los Angeles.
+On March 8, 2019 (International Women's Day) the 28 players of the USWNT filed a gender discrimination lawsuit against the United States Soccer Federation in the United States District Court in Los Angeles.
+Their class-action lawsuit asserted that the USSF violated the Equal Pay Act of 1963 (EPA) and Title VII.
 The 2019 lawsuit claimed that discrimination by the Federation impacted player compensation, where and how frequently they play, training, medical treatment, coaching, and travel arrangements to matches.
 This action brought an end to the 2016 Equal Employment Opportunity Commission complaint, which was never resolved.

 On the claims of wage discrimination, the petitioners pointed out that United States men's national soccer team (USMNT) receive a $5,000 bonus for a loss in a friendly match, while women receive nothing for a loss or a draw.
 However, when the teams win, the men receive as much as $17,625, but women only receive $1,350.
 Further, in 2011, when the women placed second in their World Cup, they were awarded $1.8 million, split evenly among the 24 players on the team.
 The men's team made it only to the round of 16 that year, yet they were awarded $5 million.
-In 2014, when Germany won the Men's World Cup, the US team was awarded $35 million by FIFA, while the women received 5% of that for their Cup victory in 2015.
+In 2014, when Germany won the Men's World Cup, the U.S. team was awarded $35 million by FIFA, while the women received 5% of that for their Cup victory in 2015.

 The United States Soccer Federation responded to the complaint in a statement detailing its efforts to promote women's soccer, including its support of the National Women's Soccer League.